 A: OrthodocsPro currently generates documents in English only; however, the Google Chrome browser has a built-in translator extension that will translate the documents with a single click of a button to any language you choose.
 You can install that extension via this link.
 Given that the documents you will be translating contain ePHI, you probably want to sign a Business Associate Agreement with Google to maintain HIPAA compliance.
 You can read more about their HIPAA compliance here and can accept their BAA via this page.

-Q: How do I sign up for electronic signature (aka 'e-sign') functionality?
+Q: How do I sign up for electronic signature (aka 'e-sign') functionality for Treatment Start docs?

-A: Electronic signatures are included in the base fee for orthodocsPro, so if you have an orthodocsPro account then you are already able to use the e-sign functionality.
+A: Electronic signatures are included in the standard 'Fee Presentation' plans for orthodocsPro, so if you have an orthodocsPro account then you are already able to use the e-sign functionality.
 Simply navigate to the Signing Docs tab within a Treatment Plan and click on the ESIGN button of the payment option the patient selected.
 After entering the responsible party's email address, you can choose to either SIGN NOW from the Treatment Coordinator's machine while in the office -OR- SIGN VIA EMAIL from a link sent in an email to the responsible party.

 Q: Why is the responsible party's email address required when I am using the e-sign button SIGN NOW (as opposed to the e-sign button SIGN VIA EMAIL)?